brysonsy/brysonsy.github.io/essays/The-Morality-in-Software-Engineering.md

 ## Privacy

 In our current technologically advanced society, the issue of privacy is a prevalent one with it seeming to become more scarce with each passing day.
+With the issue being especially prevalent in regards to software, with breaches of privacy being one of the major concerns of the avaerage consumer.